24-hour care without an agency - legal, affordable and self-organized

 Many choose this route because they want more control and flexibility while reducing the financial burden.
 The ability to provide individual care at home in a familiar environment is crucial for many.

-Stella wants to take her mother's care into her own hands to ensure that the carer is a perfect fit for her and that her individual needs are taken into account.
+Stella wants to take her mother's care into her own hands to ensure that the caregiver is a perfect fit for her and that her individual needs are taken into account.
 Precisely because Erika was reluctant to accept any help at all for a long time, she doesn't want to let just any stranger into her life now.

 - Direct contact and relationship building:The direct and personal contact between the caregiver, the person in need of care or the person in need of care and the person in need of care. care recipient and their family promotes the development of a trusting relationship.

-- Cost savings: Without agency fees and agency mark-ups, Stella can significantly reduce the overall cost of care.
+- Cost savings: Without agency fees and mark-ups, Stella can significantly reduce the overall cost of care.

-- Flexibility and adaptability: Care can be made more flexible and better adapted to Erika's individual needs and daily routine.
+- Flexibility and adaptability:Care can be made more flexible and better adapted to Erika's individual needs and daily routine.

 - More freedom of choice: Stella and her mother have more influence in the organization and planning of care without having to follow agency guidelines.